P. Khalifulla Sahib: Early life

-Khalifullah had his early education in Tiruchi, and then did his post-graduation from Madras University.
+P. Khalifullah's early education was in present-day Tiruchirappalli, and then he did his post-graduation at Madras University.
 He is thought to be the first south Indian Muslim to obtain a master's degree in 1913.
-"My grandfather was a man of vision, and was very keen to educate all his sons," says Kutbuddin.
+"My father was a man of vision, and was very keen to educate all his sons," says Kutbuddin, his youngest son.
 "Being educated then was a way to help others in life."

-P. Khalifullah decided to study law soon after, and sailed for Britain.
-But it was to be a tragic sojourn as had to return to India within a month to attend his father’s funeral.
+P. Khalifullah decided to study law soon after and sailed for Britain.
+But it was to be a tragic sojourn as he had to return to India within a month to attend his father's funeral.
 "The outbreak of the First World War in 1914 put paid to my father’s plans to study law in Britain, so he completed his studies in Madras Law College in 1929 and became an advocate in the Madras High Court," says Kutbuddin.

-P. Khalifullah was married at 13 years to Varsaisammal (8), and the couple had 12 children.
+P. Khalifullah was married when he was 13 years old to Varsaisammal (8), and the couple had 12 children.

 Social attributes

 "My father never pampered any of his family members," says Kutbuddin.
-"Every year, he would stitch clothes for 10-15 street children at the same time and using the same fabric as for his own children," he adds.
+"Every year, he would stitch clothes for 10–15 street children at the same time and using the same fabric as for his own children," he adds.

 "We all loved him, but our relationship with him was a little formal.
 In fact, his younger brother would not even sit down in his presence, such was the respect he commanded."

-The family’s ancestral home in Pakkali Street, Bheema Nagar was large, and it was not unusual for at least 50-100 guests to be served a meal there at any given day.
+The family's ancestral home in Pakkali Street, Bheema Nagar was large, and it was not unusual for at least 50–100 guests to be served a meal there at any given day.

 "On the 26th fast of every Ramzan, he used to serve food to thousands of people from 7 p.m. to 11 p.m.
 Around 350 measures of rice used to be cooked for this annual event.
 My mother stayed out of the public eye, but she was the one who took charge of the home," says Kutbuddin.

 Political life

 Elected to Madras Presidency Legislature in 1930 as a Muslim League candidate, P. Khalifullah nurtured an activist side to him.

 He was a keen advocate of secular education for Muslims in the south, and was a convenor of the Khilafat Movement (1919–24).

 He was the Councillor in the Tiruchirappalli City Municipal Corporation for over 20 years, and also served as its chairman for two terms.

-Other highlights in his political career include the membership of the Madras Presidency Legislative Council from 1930–36, and a stint in 1937 as the Public Works Minister under the leadership of K. Venkata Reddy Naidu.
+Other highlights in his political career include the membership of the Madras Presidency Legislative Council from 1930 to 1936, and a stint in 1937 as the Public Works Minister under the leadership of K. Venkata Reddy Naidu.

 He was personally close to Periyar E.V.
 Ramasamy, K.A.P.
 Viswnatham, P.T.
 Rajan and Sir A.T.
 Panneerselvam, with political affiliations obviously no impediment to their friendship.

-P. Khalifullah was openly supportive of Periyar’s Self-Respect movement, though not of its atheist tenets.
+P. Khalifullah was openly supportive of Periyar's Self-Respect movement, though not of its atheist tenets.